Sizankhn/The-Time-in-Words/README.md

 At minutes = 0, use o’clock.
 For 1 < minutes < 30, use past, and for 30 < minutes use to.

 Function Description:
 In your function, you are required to have the following parameters(s): int h – the hour of the day and int m – the minutes after the hour.
 Which will return a string, a time string as it has been mentioned.
 The input format should be, the first line contains h, the hours portion and the second line contain m, the minutes portion.
-Therefore, the constraints should be the following (Hackerrank, n.d.):
+Therefore, the constraints should be the following:
                                                  • 1<h<12 • 0<m<60

-Sample          Input         Output
+Input 1:
 5
+47

+Output 1:
- 1                47          thirteen minutes to six
+thirteen minutes to six

+Input 2:
 7
+15

+Output 2:
- 2                15          quarter past seven
+quarter past seven